MTG Arena Announcements, January 23, 2023

 Tune in for Phyrexia: All Will Be One Early Access February 2–3!

-They'll be facing off against one another in matches of Standard, Sealed, Draft, and other formats.
-Check them out on Twitch and YouTube!

-Are you a streamer or creator interested in Early Access?
-We may have room for you to join in the fun!
+If you're a streamer or creator interested in Early Access, we may have room for you to join in the fun!
 Here's how to get in touch for your location and let them know you're available for Early Access:

 - North America: If you've participated in Early Access events in the past, you'll automatically receive an invitation to the The Brothers' War Early Access event.
 If you haven't participated in an Early Access event yet but would like to, email MTGAEarlyAccess@Wizards.com with links to your content to apply.
 (Please note, not all applicants will receive a response.
 Thank you for your patience and understanding.)